-The following companies and organizations have participated in the development of this standard, and their contributions are gratefully acknowledged: Borland, Fujitsu Software Corporation, Hewlett-Packard, Intel Corporation, IBM Corporation, ISE, IT University of Copenhagen, Jagger Software Ltd., Microsoft Corporation, Monash University, Netscape, Novell/Ximian, Phone.Com, Plum Hall, Sun Microsystems, and University of Canterbury (NZ)
+The following companies and organizations have participated in the development of this standard, and their contributions are gratefully acknowledged: Eiffel Software, Kahu Research, Microsoft Corporation, Novell Corporation, Twin Roots.
+For previous editions, the following companies and organizations are also acknowledged: Borland, Fujitsu Software Corporation, Hewlett-Packard, Intel Corporation, IBM Corporation, IT University of Copenhagen, Jagger Software Ltd., Monash University, Netscape, Phone.Com, Plum Hall, and Sun Microsystems.